wendyverdonk93/docs/content/tools/api-onboarding/add-ubos.md

 7. [Get identity document](#get-identity-document): Retrieve a single identity document for a UBO.

 ### The process
-The requests above can be divided into the following steps.
+The requests above can be divided into the following steps:

 1. **Add UBOs**: Use the first four requests to add, retrieve and update UBOs linked to a merchant account.
-1. **Add identity documents**: Use the last three requests to add and retrieve identity documents of UBOs linked to a merchant account.
+2. **Add identity documents**: Use the last three requests to add and retrieve identity documents of UBOs linked to a merchant account.
 These documents are used to perform our UBO verification.

 ### About parameters
 For every parameter, we specify whether it's _required_ or _optional_.
 However, this label refers only to the technical requirements for valid API requests.
 To perform our UBO verification, we may need _optional_ parameters to be supplied.